 The forecaster predicts the sequence $y_1, y_2, ...$ using a set of "experts".
 Experts are predictive models.
 They can be statistical models, an opinion on y_t using private sources of information or a black box of unknown computational power (neural network prediction for example).
 Each expert $j = 1, ..., N \in \mathcal{E}$ makes the prediction $f{j,t}$ based only on information available until date t-1.
 Of course the quality of our optimal forecast will be dependent on the quality of our set of experts.
 The methodology of online learning is extremely flexible and general as any forecasting model can be used to contribute to the optimal forecast.
-But of course there is no magic, if all forecasting models are bad, the optimal forecast will also be bad.
+On the one hand, of course there is no magic, if all forecasting models are bad, the optimal forecast will also be bad.
 If we put "garbage in", we will get "garbage out".
+On the other hand, we are guaranteed to do at least as well as the best forecasting model asymptotically: if any model provides excellent out-of-sample forecasts, it will be picked with a weight of one by our algorithm20.
+Hence we are sure to outperform the literature and central banks' forecasting models asymptotically.

 To combine experts' advice, the forecaster chooses a sequential aggregation rule S which consists in picking a time-varying weight vector $(p{1,t}, ..., p{N,t}) \in \mathcal{P}$.
 The forecaster's outcome is the linear combination of experts' advice :